SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DrawingTools/ToolSelection/README.md

 #Tools Sample

-This sample demonstrate how to enable single interaction controller.
+This sample demonstrates how to enable the single interaction controller.

 Demo link: